-The Financial Conduct Authority (FCA) is set to review the Consumer Credit Act for a second time in order to change, update or replace sections that have remained untouched since 1974.
+The Financial Conduct Authority (FCA) will review the Consumer Credit Act for a second time to update sections that have remained untouched since 1974.

 Included in the areas under consideration and that could change is Section 75 – a form of buyers’ protection that covers you when you pay for goods or services with a credit card.